verrazzano/console/README.md

 ## Contributing to Verrazzano

 Oracle welcomes contributions to this project from anyone.
-Contributions may be reporting an issue with the operator or submitting a pull request.
+Contributions may be reporting an issue with Verrazzano or submitting a pull request.
 Before embarking on significant development that may result in a large pull request, it is recommended that you create an issue and discuss the proposed changes with the existing developers first.

 If you want to submit a pull request to fix a bug or enhance an existing feature, please first open an issue and link to that issue when you submit your pull request.